 Knights of the Frozen Throne Good Cards to Craft

-Frost Lich Jaina – Frost Lich Jaina has shown some promise in certain decks, but the card isn’t quite as game-winning as some of the other Death Knights listed above.
-She is still worth considering crafting, but not on par with some of the other cards in the set.
+Frost Lich Jaina – Frost Lich Jaina has shown some promise in certain decks, but the archetypes she’s included in aren’t quite meta-defining.
+She is still worth considering crafting, but not on par with some of the other hero cards in the set.

 Thrall, Deathseer – Thrall synergizes well with Shaman’s frequent game plan of spreading wide on the board.
 The upgraded hero power offers some late game value generation that can carry decks into a win.
 That said, the card isn’t strictly mandatory in the decks that he fits into.